NabinTimsina-17/user_profile_app/README.md

-Here’s a comprehensive `README.md` file for your Flutter project:
+Here's an updated version of the `README.md` file that includes the project structure as requested:

 ---